Program FAQs

 Q: When does the program start?

 A: The Nutrition and Food Service Management Program can be started in any term – January, May, or September.
-Keep in mind the application deadlines for each semester.
-The application process should be complete by the beginning of November for a Spring (January) intake, the beginning of March for the Summer (May) intake and by the beginning of June for a Fall (September) intake.
-If you are completing the application process later than noted above, please contact Monica Molag - mmolag@langara.ca
+The application deadlines are different if you are a domestic or an international student.
+For domestic students, the application process should be complete by the beginning of November for a Spring (January) intake, the beginning of March for the Summer (May) intake and by the beginning of June for a Fall (September) intake.
+If you are completing the application process later than noted above, please contact Monica Molag - mmolag@langara.ca .
+International students should coordinate with Langara Global to find out the application deadlines

 Q: I want to do the program, but I’m not in Vancouver, and cannot get to the campus very easily.
 What can I do?